We Analyzed 8.7 Billion SSL Certificates in Q1 2026 to Detect Technologies No One Else Can See

 Signature Algorithm Volume Share

-Only 11 certificates used SHA-1 in the entire 30-day period.
+Only 51 certificates used SHA-1 in the entire quarter.
 SHA-1 is effectively dead for TLS.

 The technical advantages of ECDSA are measurable.
 A 256-bit ECDSA key provides equivalent security to a 3,072-bit RSA key, with much smaller certificate sizes.
 According to SSL.com's ECDSA vs RSA comparison, ECDSA delivers 5-10x faster TLS handshakes and lower bandwidth consumption.
 That speed difference (100-300 milliseconds per handshake) matters for Largest Contentful Paint.
 Sites near the 2.5-second LCP threshold can pass or fail Core Web Vitals based on their certificate algorithm alone.